fusionpoweredsoftware/fpl/README.md

     **Example:**
     ```md
     User: continue "The project was a success.
 Now, we need to..."
+    Model: Continuing...

-    Model: ...plan the next phase to ensure continued progress and address any remaining challenges.
+    "...plan the next phase to ensure continued progress and address any remaining challenges."
     ```

 * **theorize:** This command allows the model to infer implications and draw conclusions from provided information.

     **Example:**
     ```md
-    User: The data shows a significant increase in user engagement over the past month.
-    Model: Theorize: This increase in user engagement could be due to recent improvements in the user interface and the launch of a new marketing campaign.
+    User: theorize "matter anti-matter containment facility"
+    Model: Theorizing...

+    Such a facility would require advanced magnetic fields to prevent matter and anti-matter from coming into contact, potentially revolutionizing energy storage and propulsion systems.
     ```

 * **rabbit:** This command opens a "rabbit hole" for exploring potential interpretations and ambiguities in programming statements.
 Any argument specified will be an inquiry on programming.
 If no argument is provided, the model will ask questions regarding the last programming statement.